JElchison/format-udf/README.md

 * Optionally wipes device before formatting
 * Writes a fake MBR for added compatibility on Windows (optionally disabled)

 For the advanced user, this script is also capable of formatting a single existing partition, without modifying the partition table.
 Beware that using this method will render the newly formatted UDF partition unusable on OS X (but still usable on Linux and Windows).
+(See [#24](https://github.com/JElchison/format-udf/issues/24) for caveats.)
 Because of this limitation, the recommendation is to format the entire device.

 # UDF OS Support